markkohdev/spotify-api-starter/README.md

 ```

 Once the program runs, you'll be prompted for your username, and your browser window will open.
-Once you log in with Spotify, copy the URL that you're redirected to and paste it into the terminal.
+Once you log in with Spotify, **you will be redirected to a 404 page - THIS IS TOTALLY FINE.**  Copy the URL that you're
+redirected to and paste it into the terminal.

 After that, just follow the terminal :)